 Permissible PRC Instruments traded on the SSE are dealt and held in dematerialized form through ChinaClear.
 Securities purchased on behalf of a relevant Fund using the FII licence holder's FII licence are required to be recorded by ChinaClear as credited to a securities trading account maintained in the joint names of the FII licence holder and the relevant Fund.
-As a matter of PRC law, the Investment Manager as the FII licence holder will have no beneficial ownership interest in the securities.
+As a matter of PRC law, the Investment Manager as the FII licence holder will have no beneficial ownership interest in the securities and the relevant Fund should be ultimately and exclusively entitled to ownership of the securities.
 However, given that the Investment Manager belongs to a group of companies, there is a risk that creditors of the group may incorrectly assume that the relevant Fund's assets belong to the group or to the Investment Manager and such creditors may seek to gain control of such Fund's assets to meet the liabilities of the Investment Manager or its group.

 The evidence of title of exchange-traded securities in the PRC consists only of electronic book-entries in the depository and/or registry associated with the exchange.
-These arrangements of the depositories and registries are new and not fully tested in regard to their efficiency, accuracy and security.